seancdavis/sapwood-classic/docs/02-getting_started/02-production_environment.md

 THIS WAS A LOT!!
 ----------------

-It is a lot for us to write and maintain and it's a lot to ask of you to do manually to get this thing up and running.
-We'd love to simplify these docs to essentially enable our users to install with just a few commands.
+It is a lot to write and maintain and it's a lot to ask of you to do manually to get this thing up and running.
+I'd love to simplify these docs to essentially enable our users to install with just a few commands.

-If you're up for the challenge, we're looking to package the development and production installation processes into just a few scripts using a similar approach as we have with [Ripen](https://github.com/rocktree/ripen).
+If you're up for the challenge, I'm looking to package the development and production installation processes into just a few scripts using a similar approach as we have with [Ripen](https://github.com/rocktree/ripen).

 [Send me a note](mailto:sean@rocktree.us) if you're interested.